eddapeturs/TwitterBot/README.md

 ## Initialization

 ##### Prerequisites:
-- A machine with NodeJS installed to use the Node Package Manager (NPM).
+- A machine with NodeJS installed and the ability to use the Node Package Manager (NPM).
 - A Twitter account with developer privileges

 ### Getting started: